 The version number of the software is displayed in the upper right corner of the main window.

 Tooltips

-Most of the user interface tools (e.g. buttons, checkboxes, pulldowns, etc.) have “tooltips”, which are little yellow pop-up help windows that appear when the mouse is hovered over the tool.
+Most of the user interface tools (e.g. buttons, checkboxes, drop-downs, etc.) have “tooltips”, which are little yellow pop-up help windows that appear when the mouse is hovered over the tool.
 For example: